 Site: over Walter Lesicar’s website

-- Bookmap has saved me a lot of time, primarily through better visibility
+- Bookmap can save a lot of time, primarily through better market visibility.

-- You have to understand the range on the bid side or the offer side, you have to experience the moving range in the market
+- You have to understand the range on the bid side and the offer side to experience the moving range in the market.

-- When you understand market mechanics deeply, it feels great, like having a superpower
+- When you understand market mechanics deeply, it feels like having a superpower!